ent/ent/doc/md/translations.md

 ## Important Guidelines

-- Most documents begin with a line: “id: <something>” - this should NEVER be translated and will actually break the website build if it is.
+- Most documents begin with a line: `id: <document-id>` - this should NEVER be translated and will actually break the website build if it is.
-- The website build is sensitive to closing of HTML elements, if HTML is needed within the translation it must be closed, or self-closing.
-(I.e do not leave a dangling <br>, make it <br/>
+- The website build is sensitive to closing of HTML elements, if HTML is needed within the translation it must be closed, or self-closing (i.e. do not leave a dangling `<br>`, make it `<br/>`).